 Paid Leave Oregon is the newest Oregon leave law, which took effect in 2023.
 It provides time off and financial support for employees to care for themselves or family members.
-The following article will provide Oregon employers with a guide on what they need to know regarding the new Oregon Paid Leave law.
+The following article will provide Oregon employers with a guide regarding the Oregon Paid Leave law.

-Important Note: Through June 30, 2024, Paid Leave Oregon runs in conjunction with the Oregon Sick Time Law and Oregon Family Leave Act (OFLA).
+Important Note: As of July 1, 2024, Paid Leave Oregon no longer runs in conjunction with the Oregon Sick Time Law and Oregon Family Leave Act (OFLA).
 Employers must adhere to all legislation required across these three sick leave laws to ensure compliance.
 On a federal level, employers may also need to comply with the federal Family Medical Leave Act (FMLA).

-Beginning January 1st, 2023, employees and employers are required to begin making contributions toward Paid Leave Oregon.
+Effective January 1st, 2023, employees and employers were required to begin making contributions toward Paid Leave Oregon.

-The total contribution rate in 2024 for Paid Leave Oregon is 1% of an employee's gross earnings each pay period.
-This contribution was only required for up to $132,900 of an employee's wages for 2023.
-However, for 2024, contributions apply for up to $168,600 of wages.
+The total contribution rate in 2025 for Paid Leave Oregon is 1% of an employee's gross earnings each pay period.
+This contribution is only required for up to $176,000 of an employee's wages.

 The employee contribution is 60% of the total contribution rate.
 In other words, 0.6% of an employee's gross earnings is deducted each pay period and remitted quarterly.